azer/javascript-guide/README.md

 * Create modules that does one thing.
 * Create repositories for modules and publish/open source them on NPM and Github if possible.
+* Never couple your code with any dependency doing more than it should
 * Avoid frameworks
-* Never couple your code with any library doing more than it should

 ## Write Declarative Code